vic-zhong/AC3.2-MidtermElements/README.md

     Sodium
     Na(11) 22.9897
     ```

+    Load a thumbnail image on each row as described below under Endpoints > Images.

 * Tapping a cell segues to a detail view that:
     * sets the title to the ```name``` of the element
     * shows the larger image